 The force recycles its own obsolete devices, and 40 to 50 lost or stolen devices each month through O2 Recycle.
 This zero landfill service also generates funds for charitable donations.

-O2 Gateway provides redundancy and resilience through networks that are secure with CAS(T) accreditation, and coverage where it is needed.
+O2 Gateway provides redundancy and resilience through networks that are secure and compliant to the ISO27001 standards, and coverage where it is needed.
 This means the force can coordinate work, provide and retrieve information and organise their resources efficiently, while maintaining the highest possible levels of security and personal safety.
 O2 has been on hand to support them at all times.

 Building communications and giving back to the community